LaunchPadLab/opex-public/gists/open-source-maintainer-guidelines.md

 1. Preemptively commenting any unintuitive code in the library.
 1. Adhering to semantic versioning on releases.
 1. Requiring tests and documentation for all new features and bug fixes.

+In addition to these suggestions, you can find more specific guidelines for [gems](./gem-guidelines.md) and [NPM packages](./npm-package-guidelines.md) in this repo.

 ---